Improving The Permit Process – A Quest to Hear The Customer and Support Innovative Solutions Services

 Adaptive Solutions for Changing Demands

+Over the past three years, Tacoma has experienced many of the benefits Accela technology has to offer.
 However, this is just the beginning to an ever-evolving journey.
 The City is committed to innovate as its citizen’s demands change.
 Jennifer Ward continued, “We are looking forward to what’s next, and with every-thing changing so fast, we really don’t know what’s next out there.
 Regulations are changing quickly, and citizens and entrepreneurs are coming up with new ideas that change our landscape so rapidly, and it’s exciting that we have a tool that can respond to that.”